raywritescode/area-51-java/README.md

-This area-51-java repository is where I'll be posting the code that I write for Java programs created as a result of experimenting with and learning the language.
+This area-51-java repository is where I'll be posting the code that I write for Java programs created as a result of experimenting with and learning the language

 --Ray